-Some features require you to use a USB drive (for example, Dashcam, Sentry Mode and Track Mode, if equipped,) that meet these requirements:
+Some features require you to use a USB drive (for example, Dashcam, Sentry Mode) that meet these requirements:

 - Minimum storage capacity of 64 GB.
 Use a USB drive with as much available storage as possible.
 Video footage can occupy a large amount of space. - A sustained write speed of at least 4 MB/s.
 Note that sustained write speed differs from peak write speed. - USB 2.0 compatible.
-If using a USB 3.0 drive, it must also support USB 2.0. - Properly formatted (either automatically or manually on page 135).
+If using a USB 3.0 drive, it must also support USB 2.0. - Properly formatted (either automatically or manually on page 147).